isctylr/obs-tally-py/README.md

 3. Put index.php in /var/www/html/

-4. In index.php change tally.xml-path to match the actual path
+4. In index.php change tally.xml-path to match the actual path (and make sure nginx can write to it)

 5. Run index.php from a browser